aleshaleksey/fansys23/12-equipment-economy.md

 If availability is "rare", the item cost is x2 and the crafting time is x2.

-If the time is "ancient" crafting times for mostly metal items is x2 the base time.
-If the time is "late" the crafting cost is 1/2 the base time.
+If the time is "ancient", crafting times for mostly metal items is x2 the base time.
+If the time is "late", the crafting cost is 1/2 the base time.

 Importantly crafting time can be shared between several artisans.
+Thus if an item has a listed crafting time of "100 days", then ten artisans can usually craft it in 10 days.

 ___
 ### Weapons